51 Best Delis in the Country

 Kentucky: The Cheddar Box

 Even folks who detest the combination of fruit and savory foods say The Cheddar Box’s chicken salad with honey and cranberries is weirdly addictive.
 But that sweet chicken salad (just one of the four available variations) is not the only item that lures the crowds to this Louisville market.
 Before morphing into a full-scale deli, The Cheddar Box started as a cheese shop in 1979.
 Those dairy-filled roots are still blatantly apparent in delicacies like gougeres stuffed with barbecue almond chicken, tenderloin sandwiches slathered with Stilton mayonnaise, and a cheddar pecan torte.

 Maryland: Attman’s Deli

 A stalwart of Baltimore’s Corned Beef Row since 1915, Attman’s lives up to its block’s name by serving a mean corned beef sandwich stuffed with meat fresh from steaming hot kettles.
-Corned beef isn’t the only sandwich this spot has on lock.
-The folks here stack slices of rye bread high with fillings like pastrami, smoked turkey and tender beef tongue to create sandwiches billed as “fit for a king or queen.”
+But corned beef isn’t the only sandwich this spot has on lock.
+The folks here stack slices of rye bread high with fillings like pastrami, smoked turkey and tender beef tongue to create sandwiches billed as "fit for a king or queen."
 Don’t sleep on Attman’s Specialty Reuben, a hybrid that predates all the viral over-the-top sandwich fads.
 Opt for this fan favorite and your pick of corned beef, turkey or pastrami will come nestled inside two potato pancakes with coleslaw and pickle on the side.